dgraph-io/dgraph/wiki/content/deploy/index.md

 #### Shutdown Database

-A clean exit of a single dgraph node is initiated by running the following command on that node.
+A clean exit of a single Dgraph node is initiated by running the following command on that node.
-{{% notice "warning" %}}This won't work if called from outside the server where dgraph is running.
+{{% notice "warning" %}}This won't work if called from outside the server where Dgraph is running.
 {{% /notice %}}

 ```sh